boucadair/secure-tacacs-yang/draft-ietf-opsawg-secure-tacacs-yang.md

 * Implementations MAY support Raw Public Keys and PSK.
 * Implementations MUST support the ability to configure the server's domain name

-The following data nodes are supported:
+The following new data nodes are supported compared to {{?RFC9105}}:

 'client-credentials' and 'server-credentials':
 : Defines a set credentials that can be globally provisioned and then referenced under specific servers.